How to Clear System Data on Mac Safely?

 Is it Safe to Clear System Data on Mac Permanently?

 Yes – it is generally safe to permanently delete, only if the deletion is limited to non-essential system data that is cache, temporary or log files.
-It is to ensure that deleting the core macOS system file are NOT done as it can cause System instability, Boot failures, and App crashe.
+It is to ensure that deleting the core macOS system files is NOT done as it can cause System instability, Boot failures, and app crashes.

 Check before Clearing System Data on macOS